irsbugs/cmrt/Simulation Website.md

 * Rename `wordpress` top-level directory as `public_html`
 * Install CiviCRM with its own database.

-### On the computer you normally use on your local network
-* Make sure that openssh-client is installed.
-* Check you can *ssh* into the simulation computer. `$ ssh cmrailtr@192.168.1.100`
-* Check you can *scp* and transfer files between computers.

 ## Tailoring:
 In the home folder create a bin folder for bash and Python scripts. `$ mkdir bin` In the home folder create a backup folder. `$ mkdir civicrm_backup`

+### SSH installed on your normal computer.

+Assuming that there is a computer that you normally use, and the simulation computer will be another computer on the same local network.
+From your normal computer you will need to make a terminal connection to the simulation computer to perform instllation and backup tasks, etc. This is done with `openssh`, which also provides copying files between computers.

+* Make sure that `openssh-client` is installed.
+* Check you can *ssh* into the simulation computer.
+E.g. `$ ssh cmrailtr@192.168.1.100`
+* Check you can *scp* and transfer files between computers.

 ### Computer Connections